 - 19 percent of cyclists who were killed in 2014 were intoxicated, with blood alcohol levels of 0.08 or higher

 Who’s to Blame?

 Although it might seem obvious at first that the motor vehicle driver is to blame in most bicycle accidents, there are often a number of factors contributing to the accident.
 Sometimes the driver was at fault for failing to yield to the cyclists, or perhaps they were distracted and didn’t take notice of the bicyclist sharing the road with them.
 But sometimes the bicyclist might be at fault, too.
 Riding against traffic, failing to stay in the designated bike lane or ignoring traffic laws can cause crashes also.
-A qualified bicycle accident attorney can help determine who was at fault by conducting a thorough investigation of the accident, and the events leading up to it.
+A qualified bicycle accident lawyer can help determine who was at fault by conducting a thorough investigation of the accident, and the events leading up to it.